Anthony Rossomando: Life and career

 The Rime of the Modern Mariner, Anthony's first film score, premiered at the East London Film Festival in May 2011 with live orchestral arrangement which also went to several festivals including Latitude, SXSW, and Toronto.
 The film and score received high praise from many publications including the Times and the Guardian.

 In November 2007, he played the role of Pete Neon in the first episode of the third series of The Mighty Boosh.

-In 2018, Anthony co-wrote the song "Shallow" with Lady Gaga, Mark Ronson, and Andrew Wyatt.
+In 2018, Rossomando co-wrote the song "Shallow" with Lady Gaga, Mark Ronson, and Andrew Wyatt.
 It was produced by Gaga with Benjamin Rice.
-"Shallow" is a song for the 2018 film A Star Is Born, performed by Lady Gaga and Bradley Cooper.
-It is the first single from the film's soundtrack and was released on September 27, 2018, by Interscope Records.
+"Shallow" is a song from the 2018 film A Star Is Born, performed by Lady Gaga and Bradley Cooper.
+It was the first single from the film's soundtrack and was released on September 27, 2018, by Interscope Records.
 "Shallow" was nominated for and won Best Original Song – Feature Film at the 2018 Hollywood Music in Media Awards.
 It also received a nomination in the category of Best Original Song at the 23rd Satellite Awards, and from the Los Angeles Online Film Critics Society.
 It won the award for Best Original Song at the 76th Golden Globe Awards and the Academy Award for Best Original Song at the 91st Academy Awards in 2019.

-Rossomando also penned the song for Disney's version of Jack London's book The Call of the Wild which starred Harrison Ford.
+Rossomando also penned the X Ambassadors song Great Unknown for Disney's version of Jack London's book The Call of the Wild which starred Harrison Ford.